"

 Figure 14.6.
 PLASMA to bevel? / Photo Credit: Hypertherm, PD

-These are some examples of how ar handheld plasma system would be used in industry:
+These are some examples of how ar handheld plasma system are used in industry:

 • General fabrication, food processing equipment, tank fabrication